kasunsjc/intro/README.md

 🔭 Hi all, I'm Kasun Rajapakse.
 I worked with cloud and DevOps technologies.

-🌱 I’ve blogged here for nearly 8 years of experience in Cloud technologies https://infrakloud.com
+🏆 I’ve 8+ years of experience in Cloud and Windows technologies

+🇱🇰 I'm from Sri Lanka

+📝 I’ve blogged here about Cloud technologies https://infrakloud.com

+📝 You can find me on Medium @krrajapakse91

 💬 Ask me about: 🐳,Azure, AWS, DevOps, Kubernetes, Terraform and more........